yvazquezo/logicalrep_audit/README.md

 * pub_initial_ddl: initial DDL of the publication before the change.
 * pub_final_ddl: final DDL of the publication after the change.

-The initial and final DD is the same when start tracking.
+The initial and final DDL is the same when start tracking.

      dell=# \dRp
                                                       Publications list